Zhang Fang: Downfall and death (305–306)

 Zhang Fang's treatment of the emperor created scorn among the people and officials.
-The same year in 305, an official named Huangfu Chang (皇甫昌) forged an edict under the guise of Sima Yue and the now-deposed Yang Xianrong's order asking officials to attack Zhang Fang and save the emperor in Chang'an.
+The same year in 305, Huangfu Chang (皇甫昌), the nephew of Huangfu Shang, forged an edict under the guise of Sima Yue and the now-deposed Yang Xianrong's orders asking officials to attack Zhang Fang and save the emperor in Chang'an.
 The edict was believed at first but Huangfu Chang's forgery was soon found out, and he was put to death.
 Later on, Sima Yue's official, Liu Qia (劉洽) urged his prince to raise a coalition against Sima Yong, seeing that Zhang Fang had forcibly moved the emperor to Chang'an.
 Yue carried out the last coalition of the civil war against Sima Yong, and Yong had Zhang Fang made Grand Commander to march to Xuchang and fight them.
 Despite Sima Yong's orders, Zhang Fang refused to move his army.

 In 306, Sima Yong was considering peace after being advised by a henchman of his, Mou Bo (繆播).
-However, Zhang Fang greatly opposed it, ostensibly pointing out Yong's advantages when in reality he knew that peace would result in his execution for his crimes.
-Yong continued the war, even after his powerful ally Liu Qiao was defeated by Sima Xiao's general, Liu Kun.
-Yong's Army Advisor, Bi Yuan (畢垣), who had suffered from Zhang's cruelty and seeing Zhang losing favour, accused Zhang to Yong that he was plotting to overthrow him, citing his refusal to move against the coalition.
-Mou Bo and Mou Yin (繆胤) also agreed and suggested to Yong that he should execute him.
+However, Zhang Fang greatly opposed it, ostensibly pointing out Yong's advantages when in reality, he knew that peace would result in his execution for his crimes.
+Yong continued the war, even after his crucial ally Liu Qiao was defeated by Sima Xiao's general, Liu Kun.
+Yong's Army Advisor, Bi Yuan (畢垣), who had suffered from Zhang Fang's cruelty and seeing him lose favour, accused Zhang of plotting to overthrow the prince, citing his refusal to move against the coalition.
+Mou Bo and Mou Yin (繆胤) also agreed and pushed Yong to execute him.

 Sima Yong summoned an old friend of Zhang Fang named Zhi Fu (郅輔) who he sent to assassinate the general.
-When Zhi Fu arrived at his camp, he was allowed to bring his sword into the tent since Zhang trusted him.
-Zhi Fu presented Zhang with a letter from Yong, which Zhang immediately opened in order to read.
+When Zhi Fu arrived at his camp, he was allowed to bring his sword into the tent due to their relationship.
+Zhi Fu presented him with a letter from Yong, which he immediately opened to read.
 With his guard down, Zhi Fu killed him and beheaded his corpse.
 Yong sent his head to Sima Yue, hoping this would encourage him to settle with peace.
 The proposal was rejected, and Liu Kun used his head to convince Yong's other general to surrender to the coalition.